How Much Does It Cost to Form an LLC? (All 50 States)

 All 50 states have their own rules and regulations for the LLC formation process, and they all have different price points regarding startup costs and ongoing maintenance fees as well.
 These costs vary from around $50 all the way up to several hundred dollars, so you might want to know exactly what to expect before you get started.

 In this guide, you’ll find all the information you need regarding formation costs, as well as any ongoing compliance fees your state may have ― whether that’s annual report filing fees, franchise taxes, or other costs.
 Let’s figure out how much your new LLC will cost!

-How Much Does It Cost to Create a New LLC?
+How Much Does It Cost to Create an LLC?

 Every state has some sort of formation fee when you create an LLC, even if you’re handling the process yourself with the DIY method.
 Of course, if you have room in your budget, you can hire an LLC formation service or enlist the help of a lawyer to form your new business, but both of those options carry additional costs (obviously, hiring an attorney is by far the most expensive of these three options).